Protested game

 A protested game occurs in baseball when a manager believes that an umpire's decision is in violation of the official rules.
 In such cases, the manager can raise a protest by informing the umpires, and the game continues to be played "under protest."
-Protests were allowed in Major League Baseball (MLB) through the 2019 season, after which they were abolished.
+Protests were allowed in Major League Baseball (MLB) through the 2019 season, after which they were abolished, thus making all games official following their conclusion.